erezsh/Preql/docs/index.rst

    api

-Preql is a relational programming language that compiles to SQL.
+Preql (*pronounced: Prequel*) is an interpreted relational query language, that compiles to SQL.

 Install Preql